Updated: Apr 28

 As we've discussed in earlier blogs, news volume for companies covered in the national press can equate to billions of "impressions," which tend to spike on the heaviest news days.
 At the same time, tonality of that coverage could be positive, negative or neutral, and tends to spike on the lightest news days.

-Media monitoring generates two data points representing published news -- both moving in difference directions at the same time, and neither fully representing qualities of news coverage on a given day.
+Media monitoring generates two data points representing published news -- both moving in different directions at the same time, and neither fully representing qualities of news coverage on a given day.
 Plus the "impressions" numbers can be very large -- to the point of becoming abstract.

 By combining those two data points -- daily volume and average tonality -- we can effectively create a single metric representing two key qualities of published news.
 Using a media monitoring tool like Meltwater that efficiently aggregates news data into spreadsheets, we are only a pivot table away from generating a news stream,